-To model the new system as described above we assume a new group SC and a new component S, which defines the code of a smart card, belonging to group SC:
+To model the new system as described above we assume a new group SC and a new component S which defines the code of a smart card, belonging to group SC:

 In this system, we point out that process S has a local store for saving the fee, as this is computed after reading a number of location values from the car store.
-Once computing the fee, process S is responsible for announcing this fee to the OBE process which is then responsible for disseminating the fee to the Pricing Authority.
+We write $(r?(x\otimes y).)^mP$ as a shorthand for prefixing the P process by m occurrences of the input label $r?(x\otimes y)$.
+As in the centralized approach, this is implemented as an abstraction of the actual behavior of the system where, in fact, the complete log is communicated to the smart card for a specific time period.
+This could be captured more precisely in a timed extension of our framework.
+Moving on to the behavior of S, once computing the fee, process S is responsible for announcing this fee to the OBE process which is then responsible for disseminating the fee to the Pricing Authority.
 When the PA receives a reference to the data it reads the fee assigned to the car.
-As a final point, we observe that the OBE process is only able to engage in two spot checks.
+As a final point, we observe that the OBE process engages in exactly one spot check.

-We may verify that $\Gamma'; \emptyset \vdash System' \triangleright \Theta'$ , where $\Gamma' = \Gamma \cup \{send : Car[T{pa}^{f}], sendpa : ETP[T{pa}^{f}]\}$ and interface $\Theta'$ satisfies the enunciated policy.
+We may verify that $\Gamma'; \emptyset \vdash System' \triangleright \Theta'$, where $\Gamma' = \Gamma \cup \{send : \mathsf{Car}[T{pa}^f], sendpa : \mathsf{ETP}[T{pa}^f]\}$ and interface Θ' satisfies the enunciated policy.

 7.4.
 Privacy-preserving speed-limit enforcement.
 Speed-limit enforcement is the action taken by appropriately empowered authorities to check that road vehicles are complying with the speed limit in force on roads and highways.
-A variety of methods are employed to this effect including automated roadside speed-camera systems based on Doppler-radar based measurements, radio-based transponder techniques, which require additional hardware on vehicles, or section control systems [33].
+A variety of methods are employed to this effect including automated roadside speed-camera systems based on Doppler-radar based measurements, radio-based transponder techniques, which require additional hardware on vehicles, or section control systems [41].